Area Detector with default HDF5 File Name#

 cam#

-The cam Device describes the EPICS area detector camera driver for this detector.
+The cam attribute describes the EPICS area detector camera driver for this detector.

 The ophyd package has support for many of the area detector drivers.
 A complete list is available in the ophyd source code.
 The principle difference between area detector drivers is the cam support, which is specific to the detector driver being configured.
 All the other plugin support is independent of the cam support.
 Use steps similar to these to implement for a different detector driver.